Supply chain security for agentic AI

 • Monitor for drift using SecureClaw or equivalent; alert on unauthorized changes.

-• Alert on behavioral drift: a skill that suddenly starts reading SSH keys was not doing that before.
+• Alert on behavioral drift.
+A skill that suddenly starts reading SSH keys was not doing that before.

 • See Agent Observability for the monitoring stack.